Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 weight: 100
 ---

+## Breaking change: Validation fails for attachments in some cases after 30.03.2020
+Introduced with issues: [#1925](https://github.com/Altinn/altinn-studio/issues/1925) and [#3915](https://github.com/Altinn/altinn-studio/issues/3915)
+In Altinn Studio, all data types that were created from a FileUpload component were set with `allowedContentTypes: [application/octet-stream]` as default.
+This was also set for all uploads from the app.
+This has now been changed, so that the file types defined by the app developer are also set in `allowedContentTypes`, and the file upload is sent with the corresponding `Content-Type` of the file in the request header.

+### Error
+Apps that were created before the fix was implemented (30.03.2020) may experience that validation fails for the attachment, even though it is of the correct format specified in Altinn Studio.
+This is because the dataType for the attachment expects `application/octet-stream`, but instead receives the actual mime type for the uploaded file.

+### How to fix
+Update `allowedContentTypes` for the data type that fails.
+This can either be done manually in the applications `applicationMetadata.json` for the affected data type(s) or by updating the FileUpload component in Altinn Studio so that the expected `allowedContentTypes` are saved.

+After updating, the app must be re-deployed.

 ## Breaking change: Build fails after upgrading Altinn.App-nugets to version 1.0.62-alpha
 Introduced with issue: [#3820](https://github.com/Altinn/altinn-studio/issues/3820) The base class that every application inherits has been altered to allow for both data and task validation.